faisal-porag/django-ORM-cheat-sheet/README.md

 books = Author.objects.annotate(known_as=Coalesce(F("nickname"), F("firstname")))
 ```

+Here, we are adding a new dynamic field full_name to our query results.
+It will contain a concatenation of the authors firstname and lastname done using the Concat function, F expressions, and Value.

+Concat is just one example of a database function available in Django.
+Database functions are a great way to add dynamic fields into our queries.
+Django supports a number of database functions like comparison and conversion functions (Coalesce, Greatest, ...), math functions (Power, Sqrt, Ceil, ...), text functions (Concat, Trim, Upper, ...), and window functions (FirstValue, NthValue, ...)

+Here's an example on how we can use Coalesce to get either the nickname or the firstname of a author.

-###### Using F expressions we can also do basic arithmetic to calculate the value for a dynamic field.
+`Note: Using F expressions we can also do basic arithmetic to calculate the value for a dynamic field.`

 ```shell
 # Add  a new field with the authors age at the time of publishing the book